Last Updated: 8/6/2023 | August 6th, 2023

 This is generally considered to be the busiest (and most famous) intersection in the world.
 This nearby metro station transports 2.4 million people per day and it’s estimated that upwards of 2,500 cross it at a time during rush hour.
 At night, the interaction is buzzing.
 Futuristic bright lights line the streets, with billboards playing videos and ads.
 It has a sci-fi feel to it (it kind of reminds me of Times Square on steroids).

 While you’re here, make sure to visit the statue between Shibuya Station and the intersection.
 It’s a tribute to Hachiko, who would greet his owner at Shibuya Station every day until the owner passed away at work in 1925.
 Hachiko visited the train station daily and waited for his owner until he also passed away a decade later.
 He is a national hero in Japan and his story is well-known as it highlights the virtues of loyalty and devotion, which are highly valued in Japanese culture.
 The dog is something of a national icon in Japan, and the story was made famous by the film Hachi: A Dog’s Tale.
+You can find Hachiko, unsurprisingly, at the Hachiko Exit.

 16. Stroll Around Shimokitazawa

 Brimming with vintage shops, this Bohemian neighborhood is often compared to New York’s East Village.
 It’s a great example of the quieter side of Tokyo and offers some more relaxing streets to wander and window shop.
 Whether you’re looking to shop or just want to take in the scene, this is a cool neighborhood to explore for a couple of hours.

 17. Gaze at Mt.
 Fuji from Hakone